Wologman/Mental_Health/README.md

 Eventually I found it better to write up my own notes than keep distracting myself by searching the internet looking for answers.

 Only the less personal files are in this repo.
 Topics covered: Anxiety, remote work, working alone, multipotentiality, building confidence not arrogance.
+The format is for the Obsidian implementation of Markdown.
+It's not perfect on GitHub.